815: Agent for H.A.R.M.

 The death of Pete Fountain.

-Pete Fountain is a jazz clarinetist who has recorded more than 50 albums and appeared on television and before presidents and popes.
-He owns a jazz club in New Orleans.
+Pete Fountain (born Pierre LaFontaine Jr., 1930-2016) was a jazz clarinetist who recorded more than 50 albums and appeared on television and before presidents and popes.
+He owned a jazz club in New Orleans.

 And I get the Deadhead van.